-Net investment in capital assets: Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, repair or improvement of those assets.
+Net investment in capital assets: Funds held by bond trustee, capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, repair, or improvement of those assets.

-Restricted - nonexpendable: Net position subject to externally imposed conditions that the College must maintain them in perpetuity.
+Restricted - nonexpendable: Net position subject to externally imposed conditions that the College must maintain in perpetuity.